Ky-Ng/RAG-Ambassador-Training/readme.md

 ___
 ## Introduction
-As a USC Dornsife Student Ambassador, there are so many wonderful text-based training resources; however, there is one big problem:
+As a USC Dornsife Student Ambassador, there are many text-based training resources.
+However,

 1) Handbooks are not interactive
 2) And therefore cannot simulate ambassador interactions for critical training events like “Tough Questions” or Diversity Equity and Inclusion (DEI) training